Having a trip to Seoul? Visit the 5 best palaces in Seoul, my chingudeul. It’s one of the best experiences you’ll ever forget when you get to Seoul.

 Changdeokgung Palace

-Changdeok Palace or Changdeokgung is the second royal palace during the Joseon Dynasty.
+Changdeok Palace or Changdeokgung was the second royal palace during the Joseon Dynasty.
 It is located in the east of Gyeongbukgung.
 Among the palaces, this palace still preserves its original features.
-This is the principal palace for many kings and the government of Joseon.
+This was the principal palace for many kings and the government of Joseon.
 The palace began its popularity at the time of Sejongjong, the 9th King of Joseon.
 In 1592, angry citizens burned the palace when the royal family fled the residence during the Japanese invasion.

 Changgyeonggung Palace

-King Sejong, the 4th ruler of the Joseon Dynasty built the Suganggung (renamed as Changgyeonggung during the reign of King Seongjong) for his father, King Taejong.
+King Sejong, the 4th ruler of the Joseon Dynasty built the Suganggung (renamed Changgyeonggung during the reign of King Seongjong) for his father, King Taejong.
 During the Japanese time, the palace became a park with a zoo and a botanical garden until 1983.

 Entering the palace while wearing a hanbok is free of charge.
 Group admission (a group of 10+) is available to cost 800 won each.
 For more information, check the palace’s main website here.